 3. Sales potty training.

-Therefore, there will be times when you have to make a decision to get off the pot, some clients need to be let go, you need to figure out if a prospect is serious about working with you or not.
+There will be times when you have to make a decision to get off the pot.
+Some clients need to be let go.
+You need to figure out if a prospect is serious about working with you or not.
 A good pipeline is full of qualified prospects and not “tyre kickers”